davidchampredon/stiagent/README.md

 *3) Comparisons*

-Run the simulations with 3 main interventions, using 20 years waning immunity as central assumption (do 5y and no waning in supplements, discuss the differences)
+Run the simulations with 3 main interventions.

-For now, this is done executing `./docompscen X`in the `code_analysis_obj` folder (where `X` is the population label, i.e., A,B or C).
+For now, this is done executing `./docompscen X`in the `code_analysis_obj` folder (where `X` is the population label, i.e., A, B or C).

 Time benchmarks:
  * with 6 MC iterations and 5 scenarios (including baseline), takes about 2 hours on 11 cpus (earnserv)
  * with 30 MC iterations and 5 scenarios (including baseline), takes about 4 hours on 11 cpus (earnserv)

+*Sensitivity analysis*

+Sensitivity to vaccine features can be tested by just changing the value of the variable of interest.

+ * i) Generate all necessary input files for the sensitivity analysis by running `Rscript generate_sense_files.R`
+ * ii) Run the sensitivity analysis with `dosensi X&` (where X=A,B or C)

+Note that `docompscen` on one population is included in the sensitivity analysis.

+Note that the output files from the sensitivity analysis will record within their names the parameter values used.